abhishek-kumar-code/Redfish_Public/Specification.md

 3. successful and rejected connections to nodes and other resource access attempts
 4. details about the modification of user accounts
 5. all changes to the system configuration,
-6. information about the use of built-in utilities running in SPMA compliant-devices(e.g. low-level diagnostic tools),
+6. information about the use of built-in utilities running in Redfish compliant-devices(e.g. low-level diagnostic tools),
-7. information about accessing the system interfaces of the SPMA compliant-devices
+7. information about accessing the system interfaces of the Redfish compliant-devices
 8. network addresses and protocols (e.g. workstation IP address and protocol used for access)
 9. activation and de-activation of protection measures